Login Free Trial

 Is dog daycare cheaper than a dog walker?

 Per visit, a single 30-minute dog walk ($20–$30) costs less than a full daycare day ($37–$59.50).
 But if your dog needs midday relief five days a week, daily walking costs ($100–$150/week) can approach or exceed the cost of a daycare pass.
-The PAWS 20-visit pass works out to $47.45/day — competitive with daily walking once you account for the full day of care included.
+The PAWS 20-visit pass works out to $47.45/day and includes the full day of care plus a 45-60 minute pack walk.

 Can my dog do both daycare and dog walking?